datx02/prototype/README.md

-# Sample module project
+# DATX02 Prototype

-A sample Javascript module with folder structure, tests, and more.
+Quick and dirty file transfer with WebRTC and IndexedDB

 ## Develop